 Consolidation.
-The consolidated financial statements combine the accounts and results of operations and activities of the National Council of the Boy Scouts of America and its affiliates: Learning for Life; the Learning for Life Foundation; Boy Scouts of America Asset Management, LLC; Boy Scouts of America Commingled Endowment Fund, LP; the Boy Scouts of America National Foundation, NewWorld19, LLC; and Arrow WV, Inc. The NewWorld19, LLC was formed in 2015 to host the 2019 World Jamboree with Asociación de Scouts Mexico, A.C. and Scouts Canada.
+The consolidated financial statements combine the accounts and results of operations and activities of the National Council of the Boy Scouts of America and its affiliates (National Council): Learning for Life; the Learning for Life Foundation; BSA Asset Management, LLC; BSA Commingled Endowment Fund, LP (Partnership); the Boy Scouts of America National Foundation, NewWorld19, LLC; and Arrow WV, Inc. The NewWorld19, LLC was formed in 2015 to host the 2019 World Jamboree with Asociación de Scouts Mexico, A.C. and Scouts Canada.
 Arrow WV, Inc. was formed in 2009 to develop the future home of the national Scout jamboree and a new high-adventure base, the Summit.
-The National Council is the general partner of the Boy Scouts of America Commingled Endowment Fund, LP, whose limited partners consist primarily of local councils.
-The limited partner interest of the local councils in the Commingled Endowment Fund, LP is presented in the consolidated financial statements as a noncontrolling interest.
+The BSA Asset Management, LLC is the General Partner of the Partnership, whose limited partners consist primarily of the National Council and local councils.
+The limited partner interest of the local councils in the Partnership is presented in the consolidated financial statements as a noncontrolling interest.
 Other results of operations and activities of local councils are not included.
 All significant intercompany transactions have been eliminated.